AbdulSalaamazimi/Natours-web/README.md

 # Natours-website

-This is my first projct and I learned in this project HTML CSS SCSS
+This is my first project and I learned in this project HTML CSS SCSS

 👇 **_Please read the following Frequently Asked Questions (FAQ) carefully** 👇